A Liouville theorem for convex functions with periodic Monge-Amp\`ere measure: Introduction

 Since $\mu$ is assumed to be nonnegative, equation \eqref{eq:periodic equation ma} represents a possibly degenerate Monge-Amp\`ere equation, for which many arguments in \cite{caffarelli2004liouville,li2019monge} do not apply.
 The principal challenge stems from the behavior of $u$ on small sections: the associated measure $\mu$ may not satisfy the doubling condition.
 This failure implies that sections lose the engulfing property, consequently invalidating the Vitali or Besicovitch covering lemma which is essential for the Calder\'on-Zygmund decomposition on sections.
 Therefore, we cannot employ directly the weak Harnack inequalities of Caffarelli-Guti\'errez \cite{caffarelli1997properties} for subsolutions or supersolutions of linearized Monge-Amp\`ere equations.

-Nonetheless, by exploiting the equation's periodic structure, we derive truncated weak Harnack inequalities for both supersolutions and subsolutions via a maximal-type operator (see Definition \ref{def:phi homogenization}).
+Our approach is to exploit periodicity to recover a substitute theory on large sections, where periodic averaging becomes effective.
+We derive truncated weak Harnack inequalities for both supersolutions and subsolutions on large sections via a maximal-type operator (see Definition \ref{def:phi homogenization}).
 This constitutes one of the key innovations of the present work.
 For supersolutions, we address the challenge by excluding contributions from small sections.
 Theorem \ref{thm:harnack super} establishes decay estimates for homogenized level-sets of supersolutions within our framework.
 For subsolutions, for which standard $L^{\infty}$ bounds fail, Theorem \ref{thm:harnack sub} establishes an alternative dichotomy regarding their growth behavior: either the $L^{\infty}$ bound holds or the $L^{\infty}$ norm grows exponentially.
 Finally, we obtain in Theorem \ref{thm:harnack} a Harnack inequality with a quantitatively controlled error term.

 After overcoming this critical difficulty arising from the degeneracy of equation \eqref{eq:periodic equation ma}, the rest proof focuses on analyzing the second-order difference quotient $\Delta^2_e u$ and the deviation between $u$ and its periodic counterpart.
 As observed in \cite{caffarelli2004liouville}, these quantities naturally arise as subsolutions and supersolutions to carefully selected linearized Monge-Amp\`ere equations.
 This is another point where the periodicity of the measure plays a crucial role.
 We then establish the quadratic behavior of solutions near infinity, extending the arguments in \cite{caffarelli2004liouville,li2019monge} for positive measures $\mu=f(x)\ud x$ to the degenerate case considered here.
 In this step, we must also overcome additional difficulties due to the degeneracy of \eqref{eq:periodic equation ma}.
 Consequently, when Theorem \ref{thm:harnack} is applied to the difference of two solutions, exponential growth is precluded.
 Hence, the classical Harnack inequality holds for this difference, and our theorems would follow.